Hemi: A Personal Reflection Journal

 Learnings

 Clear prompting is everything.
-The more precisely I could describe what I wanted upfront — the aesthetic, the layout, the feel — the faster and better the results were.
+The more precisely I could describe what I wanted upfront (the aesthetic, the layout, the feel), the faster and better the results were.
 Vibe coding works best when you and the AI are fully on the same page before building starts.
-Once that foundation was set, it let me focus on product thinking over implementation — instead of worrying about whether something could be built, I could just try it and see.
+Once that foundation was set, it let me focus on product thinking over implementation.

 Challenges

 Communicating visual intent without technical vocabulary.
-I couldn't say "reduce the border-radius to 8px" — I'd say "make it feel less rounded" or "this looks too bubbly."
-Some things took many rounds to get right, like the 3D page-flip transition — it took a long time before the flip felt smooth and natural instead of clunky.
+I couldn't say "reduce the border-radius to 8px," so I'd say "make it feel less rounded" or "this looks too bubbly."
+Some things took many rounds to get right, like the 3D page-flip transition.
 Over time, I developed a shared language with the AI that made iteration faster, but translating a feeling into words was always the hardest part.

-Currently expanding Hemi with new journal types — a travel journal and a cafe journal — and working on making the experience responsive across screen sizes.
+Currently expanding Hemi with new journal types, including a travel journal and a cafe journal, and working on making the experience responsive across screen sizes.